 We snapped a few final pictures and thanked Luis for the fascinating tour.
 He made sure we took a handful of apples to enjoy for our hiking outing the following day.

-No matter when you go, no trip to South Tyrol would be complete without trying its world famous apple strudel.
+No matter when you go, travel to South Tyrol would be complete without trying its world-famous apple strudel.
 We dive into this traditional treat after almost every hike.
 It’s the perfect way to end a day of wandering in this corner of paradise.

 Where to Stay to Enjoy South Tyrol’s Apple Culture

 An excellent place to base yourself for an apple-filled adventure is the award-winning Apfelhotel Torgglerhof.
 This apple-obsessed oasis is located 20 minutes north of Merano.
 Nestled among South Tyrol’s apple-laden landscapes, the Apfelhotel Torgglerhof is Vahalla for farm and wellness aficionados.
 The retreat is like a love letter to the apple penned in the language of hospitality.
 Guests even receive their own apple tree as a loyalty gift.